mariadb-kester/terraformDemo/readme.md

 After you have created the infrastructure you are ready to configure CircleCI to build the containers that you are going to use within your environment.
 The following guide will help you [configure CircleCI](./docs/files/circleci/configure.md) to use the DigitalOcean infrastructure.

+Now that we have the infrastructure and build process ready, we can start manipulating our cluster, to do this we are going to use helm.